Adam Housley: Notable coverage

-Housley was one of the first correspondents on assignment in Haiti, covering the devastation left in the wake of the earthquake that struck it on January 12, 2010.
-He wound up using a plug-in mic he found at the Consumer Electronics show the week earlier to record reports shot on his iPhone.
+Housley was one of the first correspondents on assignment in Haiti, covering the devastation left in the wake of the 2010 Haiti earthquake that struck it on January 12, 2010.
+He wound up using a plug-in mic he found at the Consumer Electronics Show the week earlier to record reports shot on his iPhone.
 Housley and his cameraman, Eric Barnes, were able to turn rescue footage shot by Congressman Kendrick Meek (D-FL) into broadcast news.

-Housley was one of the first Western journalists to provide extensive onsite coverage in the wake of the Southeast Asian tsunami.
-He reported on recovery efforts and the search for bodies along with his crew on location from Phuket, Patong Beach, Phi Phi Island and Khao Lak.
+Housley was one of the first Western journalists to provide extensive onsite coverage in the wake of the 2004 Indian Ocean earthquake and tsunami.
+He reported on recovery efforts and the search for bodies along with his crew on location from Phuket, Patong Beach, Phi Phi Islands and Khao Lak.